alexander-alleman/alexander-alleman.github.io/_pages/cv.md

     * Growth and maintenance of multiple strains
     * Bioreactor growth
     * Optimizing growths for recombinant protein expression
-    * Use of anerobic techniques (Coy/mbraun, bench top/Schlenk line)
+    * Use of anaerobic techniques (Coy/mbraun, benchtop/Schlenk line)
     * Developed automated growth protocols using a plate reader
   * Analytical
     * HPLC
-      * Analysis of oxygen sensitive compounds
+      * Analysis of oxygen-sensitive compounds
     * GC
       * Developed and ran protocols for multiple *in vivo* and *in vitro* assays
     * UV-Vis
-      * Preformed multiple *in vivo* and *in vitro* assays as well as adapted lab prtocols to plate reader
+      * Preformed multiple *in vivo* and *in vitro* assays as well as adapted lab protocols to plate reader
   * Molecular
     * DNA and RNA extraction from cell culture and soil samples
     * PCR and qPCR